Bathroom Fitters in Bromley (BR1, BR2)

 Bathroom Fitting Tip for Bromley Homeowners

 In older Bromley properties, the soil stack (the main drainage pipe) is often external cast iron, which may need replacing with modern PVC during a bathroom renovation.
-If your property has lead pipework — common in pre-1970 houses in BR1 — we recommend replacing it as part of the bathroom refurbishment.
+If your property has lead pipework, common in pre-1970 houses in BR1, we recommend replacing it as part of the bathroom refurbishment.
 Bromley Building Control will inspect the completed plumbing and sign off the work.

-Bromley Council process and project management
+Bromley Council sign-off and how we manage your bathroom project

 Bathroom Fitting in Bromley: What's Included

-What Our Customers Say
+Get a fixed quoteWhat Our Customers Say

-All Well managed our project from start to finish.
-The fixed-price contract meant no surprises, and the result is stunning.
+“All Well managed our project from start to finish.
+The fixed-price contract meant no surprises, and the result is stunning.”

 Verified Customer